raul-elrincon/Restaurante/README.md

 ## Description

 RauL's Restaurant is a web application that allows users to explore and discover various dishes and cuisines offered by the restaurant.
 It provides an interactive and user-friendly interface to browse the menu, make reservations, and contact the restaurant for inquiries or feedback.
-The Link to the proyect is: https://restaurante-129fa.web.app The Link to the Project Console: https://console.firebase.google.com/project/restaurante-129fa/overview
+The Link to the proyect is: https://restaurante-129fa.web.app and The Link to the Project Console: https://console.firebase.google.com/project/restaurante-129fa/overview

 The main features of RauL's Restaurant include: